sakthivelt/LibraryManagement-Clint/README.md

 ## Features

-- **Student Data Management**: Efficiently manage and organize student information.
+- **Library Book Management**: Efficiently manage and organize Books information.

 - **React**: Built with React ⚛️ to create a dynamic and responsive user interface.